This article describes how you can configure Cloud Identity or G Suite to use Azure AD as IdP and source for identities.

 Internally, Azure AD identifies users by ObjectId, which is a randomly generated, globally unique ID.
 While this ID is stable and therefore meets the first requirement, it's meaningless to humans and doesn't follow the format of an email address.
 To map users, the only practical options are to map by UPN or by email address.

-If the user enters an email address that belongs to a Cloud Identity account that is configured to use single sign-on with Azure AD, the user is then redirected to the Azure AD sign-on screen.
+If the user enters an email address that belongs to a Cloud Identity or G Suite account that is configured to use single sign-on with Azure AD, the user is then redirected to the Azure AD sign-on screen.

 Azure AD uses UPNs, not email addresses, to identify users, so the sign-on screen prompts the user to provide a UPN.